Coronavirus: what COVID-19 means for drivers and car buyers

 Fuel shortages and petrol station hygiene

 As with the original lockdown, the new restrictions are highly unlikely to cause fuel shortages - fewer people will be out driving their cars on a regular basis.
-In Italy, fuel stations have reported sales being down by up to 60%.
 With less demand, you may even see lower prices at the pumps in the coming weeks, as we did in March and April of last year.

 It’s worth being extra careful at petrol pumps and when paying because the virus can survive on surfaces.
 Having protective equipment, such as disposable gloves, for refuelling is a good idea, and we’d recommend using contactless payments where possible as chip-and-pin buttons may harbour germs.

 Cleaning your car, driving during lockdown and storage

 For those using their cars for essential journeys, we’d also recommend cleaning your car’s interior as often as possible, preferably with anti-bacterial products.
 You may need to use household cleaners, but make sure they’re suitable for plastics, leather and/or upholstery before use.
 It’s particularly important to clean the areas that you or your passengers most regularly touch: door handles, the steering wheel, gearlever, handbrake, radio controls and seatbelts.